-T+24h: In the northern hemisphere, three-way troughs associated with the westerly wave are expected over northeast Atlantic Ocean and another over the Mediterranean Sea, with a small closed cyclonic system over Gulf of Aden.
-Moreover in the south, the flow is expected to take on more disturbed pattern with feeble trough over southwest Indian Ocean off the tip of South Africa and a closed cyclonic system over southeast Atlantic Ocean.
+T+24h: In the northern hemisphere, two-way troughs associated with the westerly wave are expected over northeast Atlantic Ocean and the Mediterranean Sea creating a shortwave flow pattern over North Africa.
+Moreover in the south, the flow is expected to take a slightly disturbed pattern with a closed cyclonic circulation system over southeast Atlantic Ocean off the tip of South Africa.